AMCAS vs. AACOMAS vs. TMDSAS Med School Application Differences

 Although each application process is generally the same, each subtle difference adds up.
 It can be a lot to remember while already balancing a stressful schedule.

 Applying through multiple services can add an extra layer of complexity to an already complicated process.
-Carefully consider if you want to apply through multiple systems since it will mean adjusting your personal statement and affect who you can ask for letters of recommendation.
+Carefully consider whether you want to apply through multiple systems, since it will require adjusting your personal statement and may affect who you can ask for letters of recommendation.
 The sooner you decide which schools you want to apply to, the sooner you can plan your application strategy, so don’t delay making this decision.

 Facebook